 Students will have their award deferred to their next academic term during the Winter Sesssion after their Co-op year.

 Co-op courses will not count toward academic averages when calculating awards eligibility for the following year

 Example: Annie is registered in 24 credits during the 2018 Winter session.
 Based on the grades in this session, she earns a Trek award in the 2019 winter session.
 Annie decides to complete two co-op terms in the 2019 Winter session (both both Sep-Dec 2019 and Jan-Apr 2020).
 Her trek award will be deferred to 2020 winter session where she will once again be in academic studies.

 A Co-op student with a renewable entrance scholarship will receive the same total monetary value, but the funding will be spread over the Winter Session academic terms only.
 These rules are identical to those listed above, and the student will still need to meet the renewal criteria specific to their scholarship.

 Sign up for Direct Deposit

 University awards are normally applied to your tuition first.
 If your award is greater than your tuition, a refund for the remaining amount will be issued.
-Sign up for the direct deposit on Student Service Centre (SSC) to have the refund directly deposited into your bank account.
+Sign up for the direct deposit on your Student Service Centre (SSC) to have the refund directly deposited into your bank account.
 Direct deposit is highly recommended to ensure you receive the award funding.
 If you have questions, please contact an Enrolment Services Advisor (ES Advisor).

 If you would like your cheque paid into your UBC tuition account, contact an Enrolment Services Advisor (ES Advisor).